mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

 ```

 And voilà!
 You just deployed a **private Helm chart** hosted in GitHub Registry with Config Sync.

+## Conclusion

+In this article, you were able to package and push an Helm chart in GitHub Container Registry with GitHub Actions.
+At the end, you have seen how you can sync a private Helm chart with the `spec.helm.auth: token` setup on the `RootSync`.
+This demonstrates that Config Sync supports any private OCI registries where you have your Helm chart: JFrog Artifactory, etc.

 ## Cleaning up